logan14925/Jiacheng_Xue.github.io/_pages/favors.md

 I devoted the majority of my university years to the **DuXing** RoboMaster team, where I experienced tremendous growth both technically and personally.
 Many professors and friends often asked why I poured so much time and energy into something that seemed to offer little tangible return—neither financial gain nor traditional academic output.
 But my answer never changed:

-*"every time I structured a mechanical system or wrote a line of control code, it felt like I was breathing life into a machine.
+*"Every time I structured a mechanical system or wrote a line of control code, it felt like I was breathing life into a machine.
 In those moments, I wasn’t just building a robot—I was building a part of myself."*

 **Only love.**